It’s tough to come up with an original joke about reboots.

-You’ll find it at the base of Centre Point, putting it right in the centre of London, if indeed London can be said to have a centre.
+You’ll find it at the base of Centre Point by Tottenham Court Road, putting it right in the centre of London, if indeed London can be said to have a centre.
 The space is quite something.
 As you might imagine it’s huge, centred around a cocktail bar capped by a halo of digital art screens.
 Surrounding that is an expansive canvas of marble topped restaurant counters, relaxed seating areas, and a giant, kaleidoscopic light installation that dangles down from the ceiling through the stairwell.

 Established & Sons

 You may already know the JKS group from their early work (including Michelin Starred venues like Gymkhana, Lyle’s, and Kitchen Table), or their more recent hits (including the excellent BiBi and Sabor).
 But basically, they know how to run a restaurant.
-Here, they’ve created what they’re calling it a “digital food hall”, in which instead of getting a buzzing pager or a text message telling you to pick up your order, now the food will simply come to you.
+At Arcade, they’ve created what they’re calling a “digital food hall”, in which instead of getting a buzzing pager or a text message telling you to pick up your order, the food will simply come to you.
 Maybe they’ve stumbled across the future.
 Or maybe they’ve just invented the waiter.
-But the point is that you can book a table, sit down, and peruse a single menu with nine restaurant’s worth of food on it.
+But the point is that you can book a table, sit down, and peruse a single menu with eleven restaurants’ worth of food on it.
 Good ones, too.

 Here’s the lineup you’ll find:

-- Mexa – Showrunners Michelle Salazar de la Rocha & Sam Napier are putting together seafood dishes like lime-cured sea bass ceviche, and zingy agua chile prawns, as well as tacos loaded with confit brisket & salsa rojo; pork with pickled onions; and cactus with caramelised onion…
+- Mexa – Showrunners Michelle Salazar de la Rocha & Sam Napier (also behind the excellent Sonora Taqueria) are putting together Mexican seafood dishes like lime-cured sea bass ceviche, and zingy agua chile prawns, as well as tacos loaded with confit brisket & salsa rojo; pork with pickled onions; and cactus with caramelised onion…

 - Bebek!
 Bebek! – From chef Luke Farrell (a man so obsessive about his ingredients that any exotic components he can’t source direct from the country, he grows himself), Bebek! serves up Javanese-style fried chicken & duck bathed in freshly pounded sambals.

-- Plaza Khao Gaeng – also from Luke Farrell, this Southern Thai concept is basically Arcade’s main outpost.
+- Plaza Khao Gaeng – also from Luke Farrell, this Southern Thai concept is basically Arcade Food Hall’s flagship eatery.
 You’ll find it upstairs, and it feels slightly more like a formal sit-down restaurant (although it manages to keep a very casual, hole-in-the-wall-Thai-restaurant vibe).